Rajamangala Stadium: Overview

 The stadium was first used for the 1998 Asian Games in 1998 and 1999 ASEAN University Games.
 Also was the main venue for the 2007 Summer Universiade when hosted the football finals and the opening and closing ceremonies and will be the main venue for the 2025 SEA Games when hosting men's football and the ceremonies.
 Since then, it has been used for many international matches and football tournaments.
 Most notably, for the 2007 AFC Asian Cup.
 Thai club sides have also used the stadium when playing in continental cup competitions.
 Krung Thai Bank FC (now BG Pathum United) used it for AFC Champions League matches, and PEA FC and Chonburi FC have recently used it in the AFC Cup.
 Aside from football, it has been used for athletics, pop concerts, and political rallies.
 In addition, Rajamangala Stadium was built to honor King Bhumibol Adulyadej on the occasion of His Majesty the King's 5th Cycle Birthday Anniversary, 5 December 1987, and the Rajamangala Celebrations (The Celebrations of the longest reigning Thai monarch) for King Bhumibol Adulyadej, 2nd July 1988.

-Rajamangala Stadium was designed by the Faculty of Architecture at Chulalongkorn University.
-The main material used in construction was concrete and therefore, though the stadium is impressive and imposing, it could never be described as beautiful.
-However, it is undoubtedly dramatic.
-The stands rise and fall like a giant, exaggerated version of Huddersfield's Galpharm Stadium.
-At each end are quite narrow tiers of seats but the tiers rise and rise as they move around the sides until they peak at level with the halfway line.
-From an aesthetic point of view, the stadium is best viewed from a distance, preferably from the air, where the elliptical shape of the side tribunes seems particularly pronounced.

-The aforementioned side tribunes are designated 'East' and 'West'.
-'East' is the uncovered popular side; 'West' is the covered side where the more expensive seats are.
-The two ends are designated 'North' and 'South'.
-'North' is the more popular of the two.
-It's where the more vocal and colorful elements of the Thai support congregate.